Fix: GitHub Actions Secret Not Available — Environment Variable Empty in Workflow

 Error: Required environment 'production' is not deployed yet or you don't have permission to access it.Why This Happens

-GitHub Actions secrets have several scope and access restrictions that aren’t immediately obvious:
+GitHub Actions secrets have several scope and access restrictions that aren’t immediately obvious, and most of them exist for good security reasons.
+Understanding which restriction is hitting you is the entire game.

 Fix 1: Verify Secret Scope and Name